khazar08/ml-core/README.md

 4. **K-Means**: This project employs centroid-based partitioning to segment data into predefined, spherical clusters based on feature similarity.
 5. **Hierarchical Agglomerative Clustering**: This project builds a bottom-up hierarchy visualized via a dendrogram, allowing for intuitive identification of customer segments by analyzing the Euclidean distance between merging groups.
 6. **Mean Shift**: This project applies the Mean Shift clustering algorithm to the Mall Customers dataset to automatically discover customer segments based on annual income and spending behavior for targeted marketing analysis.
+7. **Factor Analysis**: This project used Factor Analysis to the Big Five Personality Dataset to uncover latent personality traits and validate the five-factor psychological model through dimensionality reduction and factor extraction.